 Here is where you can get creative.
 As these are pumpkin-flavored cookies, they are more often than not made in the fall, pumpkins or Halloween shapes will work nicely.
 When I can, I love buying cookie cutters on Etsy to support small businesses (and they also have the most adorable and creative cutters)!

 First things first, preheat the oven to 350 degrees and line your baking sheets with silicone mats or parchment paper, set aside.

 Your ingredients do not have to be brought to room temperature for this recipe, with the exception of the butter.
 However, I am simply horrible at remembering to take the butter out of the refrigerator an hour or two before baking, so I use the microwave.
 If you use this trick, less is ALWAYS more.
 You can add more time, but if your butter begins to melt, it’s not going to work for this recipe.
-I put the butter in sticks in the microwave for 10 seconds at 50% power until room temperature, usually no more than 25 seconds total.
-Keep in mind, every microwave is different so yours may be more or less powerful – so use this trick with caution!
+I put the butter sticks in the microwave for 10 seconds at 50% power until room temperature, usually no more than 25 seconds total.
+Keep in mind, that every microwave is different so yours may be more or less powerful – so use this trick with caution!